January 24th 2018

 When a migraine strikes, it can feel like the world is ending.
-Akin to an out-of-body experience, whether your place of solace is a darkened room, underneath a pillow or the depths of your duvet (we’ve definitely been there), how do we stop them ruining our lives?
+Akin to an out-of-body experience, whether your place of solace is a darkened room, underneath a pillow or the depths of your duvet (we’ve definitely been there), how do we stop them ruining our lives and why are painkillers not always the best option for easing the ache?
 Furthermore, is there actually a difference between a migraine and a really really bad headache or are they one and the same?

-We asked Dr Katy Munro, Headache Specialist at the National Migraine Centre, for her advice on the different types of headaches and migraines you can suffer from and identifying the main symptoms and causes to allow us to stay ahead of the game to stop them in their tracks before it’s too late.
+We asked Dr Katy Munro, headache specialist at the National Migraine Centre, for her advice on the different types of headaches and migraines you can suffer from and identifying the main symptoms and ways to stop them in their tracks before it’s too late.

 GTG: Is there actually a difference between a migraine and a headache?

-As the underlying pain process for headache and migraine is the same, there is no need to be too concerned about distinguishing between the two.
-In fact, delaying treatment too long because it is “just a headache” may result in a longer period of pain and debility.
-The momentum of a headache can build up if pain relieving medication is taken too late or in too small a dose.
+As the underlying pain process for headaches and migraines is the same, there is no need to be too concerned about distinguishing between the two.
+In fact, delaying treatment too long because it is 'just a headache' may result in a longer period of pain and debility.
+The momentum of a headache can build up if pain-relieving medication is taken too late or in too small a dose.

 GTG: What are the different types of migraines and headaches you can suffer from?
 What are the main causes and symptoms?